disintegrator/benthos-temporal-poc/README.md

-# Temporal Go Project Template
+# Temporal + Benthos - Proof of Concept

-This is a simple project for demonstrating Temporal with the Go SDK.

-The full 20-minute tutorial is here: https://learn.temporal.io/getting_started/go/first_program_in_go/
+This project demonstrates how Benthos can be used to drive Temporal workflow execution.

 ## Basic instructions